 Special Needs Programme

-Catering to the needs of students with mild, moderate or severe intellectual or physical disabilities, the 23-unit programme comprises six themes: personal hygiene and self-care, body knowledge, drug information, emotional knowledge, social skills, and independent living skills.
-The programmes are fun and interactive when students can learn important health messages and social competency skills through simple games and activities.
-Students participate in a 45-minute or 1-hour session each year.
-At the end of each session, a CD-Rom will be given to the accompanying teacher to facilitate follow-up activities in the classroom.
+There are 19 units in the Special Needs Programme, catering to the needs of students with mild, moderate or severe intellectual or physical disabilities.
+The programme comprises six themes: personal hygiene and self-care, body knowledge, drug information, emotional knowledge, social skills and independent living skills.
+They are designed to be fun, interactive and educational at the same time, so that even difficult concepts can be taught through simple games and activities.
+Students participate in a one-hour session each year.
+At the end of each session, a CD-Rom is given to the accompanying teacher to facilitate follow-up activities in the classroom.

-There are 15 units for students with mild or moderate intellectual disabilities:
+There are 15 units for students with mild or moderate grade intellectual disabilities:

 Theme Level Main Topics